axonotes/axogen/docs/getting-started.md

 DATABASE_URL=postgresql://localhost:5432/myapp
 ```

+!!! warning "Don't commit your secrets!"

+    Add `.env.axogen` to your `.gitignore` file!
+It's just like any other `.env` file - you don't want to push your secrets to git.

 Now when you run `axogen generate`, it validates your environment variables and
 generates the config.
 If `DATABASE_URL` is missing, it'll yell at you.
 No more
 silent failures.